Search for a timber, Application or Project

 In the event of deep scratches, contact your floor specialist to find out what to do.
 The knowledge of a specialist is required to patch up these scratches because they may have penetrated the top layer and possibly the colour layer.

-Contact the friendly sales team at ASH in the contact us page to find out more.
+Contact the friendly sales team at ASH via our contact us form.

 No. This is a task required for solid timber floors that are expected to reside in conditions different to that on the time of installation.
 Engineered flooring is designed to reduce risk of movement and negates the need to acclimatise.